Silence Wang

-Silence Wang (汪苏泷 (汪蘇瀧, Wāng Sūlóng); born 17 September 1989) is a Chinese singer-songwriter and record producer.
-He made his debut with the album Dreams Come True (慢慢懂) on 19 November 2010, and has now released 11 albums.
-He is a prolific songwriter with varied musical styles, ranging from hip hop and rap to classical and contemporary pop.
+Wang Sulong (汪苏泷 (Wāng Sūlóng); born 17 September 1989), professionally known in English as Silence Wang, is a Chinese singer-songwriter and record producer.
+He made his debut with the album Dreams Come True (慢慢懂) on 19 November 2010, and is a prolific songwriter with varied musical styles, ranging from R&B, EDM, and rap, to classical and contemporary pop.
+Wang has released 13 albums, including the conceptual creative collection Crossover (联名) and its sequel Crossover 2.0, compilations featuring his bespoke songwriting for diverse female vocalists, each song tailored to the artist's individual style.
 He is one of the top Mandopop artists from mainland China streamed on Spotify.

 Early life and education

-Silence Wang was born on 17 September 1989, into an art family in Shenyang, Liaoning.
+Wang was born on 17 September 1989 in Shenyang, Liaoning.
 He is an ethnic Manchu.
-Silence Wang had a strong interest in music since his childhood.
-He began to learn classical music in junior high school and was admitted to the Middle School of Shenyang Conservatory of Music in high school.
+Raised in a musical household, Silence Wang developed a strong interest in music since his childhood and began playing the piano at an early age.
+He studied classical music in junior high school and was admitted to the Middle School of Shenyang Conservatory of Music in high school.
 He graduated from the Undergraduate Music Department of Shenyang Conservatory of Music, majoring in classical music composition.

 Career

 2010–2013: Debut and rise to fame

 During his time in University, Wang released his own works on music streaming websites and topped multiple music charts, including QQ Music's overall artist chart.
 He was then signed by Taiwanese record label Wonderful Music and started his career as a professional singer-songwriter.

 In August 2012, he released his second album, titled Gravitation, with Wonderful Music, which included the hit song "A Little Sweet" (有点甜) with BY2.
 On 30 March 2013, he won the 20th Chinese Top Ten Music Awards Best New Artist award.
-On 31 December, he performed at the CCTV New Year's Eve Gala along with singer Xu Liang.